-According to Recommendations D.3 sentences 1 to 3 of the GCGC in the version dated April 28, 2022, the expertise in the field of financial reporting should consist of particular knowledge and experience in the application of financial reporting standards, internal control systems, and risk management systems and the expertise in the field of financial statements auditing should consist of particular knowledge and experience in the auditing of financial statements.
+According to Recommendation D.3 sentence 1 in conjunction with the clarification in D.3 sentence 2 of the GCGC in the version dated April 28, 2022, the expertise in the field of financial reporting should consist of particular knowledge and experience in the application of financial reporting standards, internal control systems, and risk management systems and the expertise in the field of financial statements auditing should consist of particular knowledge and experience in the auditing of financial statements.
 Financial reporting and financial statements auditing also refer to sustainability reports and the auditing of such reports.
-The Chairperson of the Audit Committee should be an expert in at least one of these two fields.
+According to Recommendation D.3 sentence 3 of the GCGC in the version dated April 28, 2022, the Chairperson of the Audit Committee should be an expert in at least one of these two fields.